-Employees of Fortis and its subsidiaries are encouraged to share in the financial performance of Fortis by investing in Common Shares as facilitated through the ESPP for all Permanent Employees and stock option plans for senior management.
-The ESPP is available to Permanent Employees and persons who retire upon becoming eligible to do so under the terms of their employer's pension plan and who were participants in the ESPP at the time of their retirement ("Retirees").
-As at 31 December 2009, the total number of Common Shares issued and outstanding under the ESPP was 1,895,908 and the remaining number of Common Shares reserved for issuance under the ESPP was 237,979.
-This represents 1.11% and 0.14%, respectively, of the total number of issued and outstanding under the ESPP was 2,024,004 and the remaining number of Common Shares 1.18% and 0.06%, respectively, of the total number of issued and outstanding Common Shares.
+Employees of Fortis and its subsidiaries are encouraged to share in the financial performance of Fortis by investing in Common Shares as facilitated through the ESPP for all permanent employees and stock option plans for senior management.
+The ESPP is available to permanent employees and persons who retire upon becoming eligible to do so under the terms of their employer's pension plan and who were participants in the ESPP at the time of their retirement ("Retirees").
+As at 31 December 2010, the total number of Common Shares issued and outstanding under the ESPP was 2,084,192.
+This represents 1.2% of the total number of issued and outstanding Common Shares.

-Permanent Employees participating in the ESPP may inform their employer that they wish to participate in the ESPP by completing an employee participation form.
-The proposed investment in Common Shares cannot be less than \$100 and cannot exceed, in the aggregate, in any calendar year, 10% of the Permanent Employee's annual base salary for the year.
+Permanent employees participating in the ESPP may inform their employer that they wish to participate in the ESPP by completing an employee participation form.
+The proposed investment in Common Shares cannot be less than \$100 and cannot exceed, in the aggregate, in any calendar year, 10% of the permanent employee's annual base salary for the year.
 A Retiree's participation will be limited to the reinvestment of dividends on Common Shares recorded for participation in the ESPP.
 The benefits of the ESPP are not assignable.

-The purchase price of the Common Shares under the ESPP is 90% of the average market price, being the average of the average of the high and low prices of Common Shares actually traded on the TSX on the five trading days immediately preceding the investment date on which not less than 100 Common Shares were traded.
-The Permanent Employee's employer contributes the remaining 10% by way of a contribution of Common Shares acquired in the open market by Computershare Trust Company of Canada, the trustee under the ESPP.
+Since 1 September 2010, all of the shares are purchased from the open market.
+The permanent employee's contribution represents 90% of the purchase price of the Common Shares under the ESPP and the permanent employee's employer contributes the remaining 10%.
+Shares are acquired in the open market by Computershare Trust Company of Canada, the trustee under the ESPP.

-Where payments received by the employer from the Permanent Employee are less than the amounts directed to be invested, the Employer will make a loan ("Employee Loan") to the Permanent Employee for the amount of the balance.
-The Permanent Employee must repay any Employee Loan amount, without interest, over a term not exceeding 52 weeks immediately following the date of the loan.
-The full amount of an Employee Loan outstanding becomes due and payable immediately upon termination of employment, when any compensation owing to the Permanent Employee will be applied to repayment of the Employee Loan.
+Where payments received by the employer from the permanent employee are less than the amounts directed to be invested, the Employer will make a loan ("Employee Loan") to the permanent employee for the amount of the balance.
+The permanent employee must repay any Employee Loan amount, without interest, over a term not exceeding 52 weeks immediately following the date of the loan.
+The full amount of an Employee Loan outstanding becomes due and payable immediately upon termination of employment, when any compensation owing to the permanent employee will be applied to repayment of the Employee Loan.

-All Common Shares purchased and retained under the ESPP are registered in the name of Computershare Trust Company of Canada, as trustee, for the benefit of the Permanent Employees participating in the plan.
-Certificates for Common Shares purchased through an Employee Loan will not be provided to the Permanent Employee until such Employee Loan is repaid in full.
-Otherwise, certificates for Common Shares held by a Permanent Employee under the ESPP are provided upon written request to Fortis or upon termination of the Permanent Employee's participation in the ESPP.
+All Common Shares purchased and retained under the ESPP are registered in the name of Computershare Trust Company of Canada, as trustee, for the benefit of the permanent employees participating in the plan.
+Certificates for Common Shares purchased through an Employee Loan will not be provided to the permanent employee until such Employee Loan is repaid in full.
+Otherwise, certificates for Common Shares held by a permanent employee under the ESPP are provided upon written request to Fortis or upon termination of the permanent employee's participation in the ESPP.